 In August we reported on a new partnership between The Real Uganda, Hopeline Organization, and Kain Foundation and our plans for an holistic community development program in Kkoba Village, Buikwe, Uganda.
 The Kkoba Community Development Project aims to help change the way local farmers produce food, how youth plan their economic and social futures, and how families communicate and support their members at home.
 Want to read the details?
 Click here.

-Today’s update covers family development.
+Today’s update covers family development in Uganda.
 These last few months have been inspiring and eye-opening to say the least.
 Here’s the story:

 A PLEASANT SURPRISE